fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-Besides the fields that are found in the entries, we have now introduced a additional field called <i>kind</i> that has a [literal](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types) type.
-The field kind is describing what "kind of" course part the type represents.
-We shall soon see where the field kind is used!
+Besides the attributes that are found in the various course parts, we have now introduced a additional attribute called <i>kind</i> that has a [literal](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types) type, it is a "hard coded" string, distinct for each course part.
+We shall soon see where the attribute kind is used!

 Next, we will create a type [union](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) of all these types.
 We can then use it to define a type for our array, which should accept any of these course part types: